rsaitov/Books/Andrew Hunt, David Thomas - The pragmatic programmer/Chapter 2 - A Pragmatic Approach/README.md

 The first part of any estimation exercise is building an understanding of what’s being asked.
 Think about the scope before starting to guess.

-- Build a rough and bare-bones metnal model of the system.
+- Build a rough and bare-bones mental model of the system.
 - Break the model into components.
 Each component will typically have parameters that affect how it contributes to the overall model.
 - Give each parameter a value.
 The trick is to work out which parameters have the most impact on the result and concentrate on getting them about right.
 - Calculate the answers.